What is Repository?

 Initializing a Repository

 To create a new repository the git init command is used.
-It is used to covert an existing project to git repository.This is the first and one time command we use during initialization of a new repository.
+It is used to convert an existing project to git repository.This is the first and one time command we use during initialization of a new repository.
 When git init command is executed, .git subdirectory is created.This includes subdirectories for objects,template files etc. An initial head file or new master branch is also created.

 git init (directory)